jatin1109/Simulations-of-physical-systems/Ising-model/README.md

-##Stochastic Simulations with Cellular Automata
+# Stochastic Simulations with Cellular Automata

 The aim of this project was to build stochastic simulations using cellular automata.
 Previously, I had only worked on deterministic system with a perfectly predictable outcome.
 This is a step into new territory where the update steps are probabilistic.

+As an application of this, I chose to experiment with Ising Model and see if I can analyze an Ising system using my simulation.